 Are Covid safety measures still in place inside the theatre?

-We are monitoring the current situation and will take action if additional safety measures become necessary again.
+We will take action if additional safety measures become necessary again.
 We work closely with other partners and are a member of UK Theatre and SOLT and will follow all industry and kitemark standards to ensure that your visit to our new theatre is both enjoyable and safe.

 What payment methods are accepted?

 We’re happy to take payment via all major credit cards (except Amex) plus Apple Pay / Contactless

 But sadly, no cash.
 We’d love for you to pay in cold hard cash, but we took the decision when we reopened that, as a small charity forging ahead under pretty tight financial shackles, the extra operating costs and complexities that come with cash were just too much for us to continue to bear.
 We knew this might cause difficulty and frustration for a few and didn’t take the choice lightly.
 As a result, today we do not have the capacity nor insurance to accept cash – never say never, but right now it’s not an option, sorry!

 Under normal circumstances, tickets are non-refundable.

 Tickets can be exchanged for another performance of the same show for a small exchange fee.
 If swapping to higher priced seats you may be required to pay the difference.

 For our full terms and conditions of sale, click here